 Side effects and contraindications of eating a lot of spinach

-Spinach (Spinacia oleracea L.) are edible leafy vegetables that are normally consumed boiled, either in vegetable plates, or raw.
+Spinach (Spinacia oleracea L.) is edible leafy vegetables that are normally consumed boiled, either in vegetable plates, or raw.
 The young leaves are consumed in salads.
-Recently they are also being eaten in the popular smoothies or green juices.
+Recently it is also being eaten in the popular smoothies or green juices.

 Spinach are edible vegetables that do not present major contraindications for most healthy people.
 They are very healthy vegetables due to their high content of vitamin B9 (folic acid), as well as containing fiber, chlorophyll and many beta-carotenes.